What You’ll Learn 🎯

 What is frequency response function - FRF

-Frequency response function H(f) in the frequency domain and impulse response function h(t) in the time domain are used to describe input-output (force-response) relationships of any system, where signal a(t) and b(t) represent input and output of the physical system.
+The frequency response function H(f) in the frequency domain and the impulse response function h(t) in the time domain are used to describe the input-output (force-response) relationships of any system, where the signals a(t) and b(t) represent the input and output of the physical system, respectively.
 The system is assumed to be linear and time-invariant.
-Frequency response function and impulse response function are so-called system descriptors.
-They are independent of the signals involved.

-In the table below you can see typical frequency response function formulations:
+In the table below, you can see typical formulations of frequency response functions:

 Dynamic stiffness | Force / Displacement |